Home / Treatment / Cocaine Addiction Treatment

 What are the Side Effects of Cocaine?

-There are several short and long-term effects when it comes to cocaine use.
-Short-term effects include:
+There are several short and long-term effects of cocaine use disorder.
+Short-term effects include these mental illnesses and behavioral health concerns:

 • Extreme happiness